 The following is a breakdown of the taxable income derived from the length of time spent in China by the foreign taxpayer:

 The tax rate changes between different income levels.
-The following table shows the different degrees of tax percentage (the monthly income and the quick deduction are in RMB)
+The following table shows the different degrees of tax percentage (the annual combined income and the quick deduction are in RMB)

 The last stage is the final calculation, taking into consideration the aforementioned data.

 - Monthly taxable income:

 Monthly income – 5,000 RMB (standard deduction) – allowances

 Monthly taxable income X tax rate – quick deduction